LeeDoYup/TGGNet-keras/README.md

 After a stack of layers, combine the feature maps by the same manner of drop-off volumes in this model.

 Our model not only learns autoregressive model of ordered sequence, but also **learns temporal contexts explicitly**.
-Finally, TGNet learns **conditional autoregressive model on temporal contexts** of forecasting-targtar time.
+Finally, TGGNet learns **conditional autoregressive model on temporal contexts** of forecasting-targtar time.
 The detail explanation is in our paper [(arxiv)](https://arxiv.org/abs/1905.10709)

 ## Prerequisites (my environments)